1synesthesia/osTicket-prereqs/README.md

 <img width="789" height="1305" alt="Screenshot 2026-06-24 232049" src="https://github.com/user-attachments/assets/525a0196-63e4-4929-8593-cf30d0f21882" />
 </p>
 <p>
 - Your first step to setting up your Azure VM is to create a resource group to put it in.
-The only important step here is to name it!
+- Navigate to 'resource groups' under 'create a resource'.
+- Once you are on the resource group page click 'Create'.
+- Give it a name that applies to the osTicket system for easy organization.
 </p>
 <br />